wp-plugins/recent-facebook-posts/readme.txt

 == Description ==

-This plugin adds a widget to your WordPress installation which you can use to list your X most recent Facebook posts.
+This plugin adds a widget to your WordPress installation which you can use to list your recent Facebook posts / updates.
 This can be either posts from your personal profile or posts from your fanpage.

 **Benefits of using Recent Facebook Posts**

-* More freedom then Facebooks Like Box, easier to customize and/or style.
+* More freedom then Facebooks Like Box, easier to customize and/or style by using plain old CSS.
 * Outputs valid HTML, no more iframes.
-* Faster then Facebooks like box, because the result is properly cached.
+* Faster then Facebooks like box, because the result is properly cached on your server.
+* SEO friendly, your Facebook page / profile content becomes part of your website content.
+No iframes or JavaScript is involved.

 **More info:**